vistec-AI/WangchanX/README.md

 ## Future Plans
 Here are some future plans and what we are doing:
 - Adding model and codes for ORPO.
 Currently, we have codes and preliminary models from the ORPO technique.
 We are planning to release them soon.
 - Thai LLMs benchmark.
 We are planning to create a machine reading comprehension leaderboard for Thai LLMs.
 We are happy for any ideas or contributions from everyone.
+- Deployment.
+We are planning to release codes for RAG and ChatBot.
+This will help Thai NLP engineers and researchers use and deploy LLMs in their works.

 ## License
 ..